HOW TO PAINT VINYL WINDOWS

 one of my favorite projects and yes the windows still look great

-I had ordered the almond trim color windows instead of the white trim package.
+The decision to paint our brand new vinyl windows was the result of a huge mistake.
+I ordered the almond trim color windows instead of the white trim package.

 With white casings around our kitchen windows, the almond window trim package was a huge mistake.
-And, those mismatched almond windows against the white window moldings was the motivatation I needed to learn how to paint vinyl windows.
+It was my mistake and there was no way to pin this on my husband.
+And, those mismatched almond windows against the white window moldings were the motivation I needed to learn how to paint vinyl windows.

-The bigger challenge, was not to tell my family until I had solved the problem.
-The odds were in my favor that no one in my family would notice the mistake.
+The bigger challenge was to solve the problem before I told my family the mistake.
+The odds were in my favor that no one in my family would notice the mistake. #wink

 I searched online for solutions and told no one in my family.
-Just like the time I made this online shopping purchase mistake.
+I have done this before like on these cabinet pulls.

 My first attempt to paint the vinyl windows was unsuccessful.
-I used a paintbrush and white primer and just painted over the almond trim.
+I used a paintbrush and white primer and just painted over the almond color vinyl trim.